OmarEfat/Web-Scrapping/README.md

 # Web-Scrapping
 A node.js applications for scrapping values from different websites can be used as a free API
-- Currency Convertor
+- Currency Convertor and amount API
-- COVID-19
+- COVID-19 Count cases by country API